u-jung/WDstatements/README.md

 **Please check the result string carefully before you may paste it into the QuickStatements interface, because nobody is perfect!**

 ## Here comes an example input file
-(Let's presume that LANGUAGE=de is set.
-Otherwise you need to declare the column headers with the property label in your language)
+(Let's presume that *var LANGUAGE=de* is set.
+Otherwise you need to declare the column headers with the property labels in your language or just the correspending property id.)

 |item         |P31            |P31.S248                            |P31.S214 |Geburtsdatum|P569.S254                               |Ehepartner |P26.P580  |P69                    |P69.S248                      |P69.S254                                                   |
 |-------------|---------------|------------------------------------|---------|------------|----------------------------------------|-----------|----------|-----------------------|------------------------------|-----------------------------------------------------------|